DanHutch/intermission-assignments/2be/details/how_the_web_works.md

  * A. The standardisation of IP addressess
  * B. The DNS standard method for data transfer
  * C.	The standardised network address system
--> _* D.	The standardised method for transferring data or documents over a network_
+ * D.	_The standardised method for transferring data or documents over a network_ <---
  * E.	The standardised method for prioratising data or document storage over a network

 1. What does DNS stand for?